 Thank you for your interest in the 'Loch Class Frigates Association'.
 The Association started about 1993/1994 as the HMS Loch Quoich Association, but after four years, it was decided that we should accept members from other Loch Class ships into membership.

-The Association's Cairn at the National Memorial Arboretum
+The Association's Cairn at the National Memorial Arboretum in Alrewas

 When the Loch Quoich Association decided to include all Loch Class Frigates into the one Association in 1998, it was agreed that a memorial in recognition of all shipmates that served in Lochs and their derivatives should be investigated.
 The National Memorial Arboretum at Alrewas in Staffordshire was in its infancy and it was suggested that this would be an appropriate place in which to commemorate the shipmates.

 At the annual AGM in 1999 it was agreed that funds would be raised to plant a tree at the Arboretum and a suitable plaque to be made in dedication to all who served in Loch Class Frigates and their derivatives, especially remembering those who had lost their lives in the course of their duties.
 In April 2000 the Association held a dedication service at the Arboretum with a new tree and the plaque.
 Whilst the tree was expected to last at least 100 years concern was raised at the AGM held in Babbacombe in 2001 that a more permanent memorial should be created.
 An estimated target cost of £1,000 was agreed as an appropriate cost to build such a monument and by the end of the weekend over £200 had been donated.